arangodb/docs/3.10/aql/functions-geo.md

-can be **optimized** by an S2 based [geospatial index](../indexing-geo.html) on the attribute `geo` of the collection `collectionname`, if `geoJson` evaluates to a valid `geojson` object and the index has the `geoJson` flag set to `true`. `limit` must be a distance in meters.
+can be **optimized** by an S2 based [geospatial index](../indexing-geo.html) on the attribute `geo` of the collection `collectionname`, if `geoJson` evaluates to a valid GeoJSON object and the index has the `geoJson` flag set to `true`. `limit` must be a distance in meters.
 Similarly, an upper bound with `<` and/or a lower bound with `>` or `>=` is supported.
 Finally, a `SORT` condition of this form: